 The proud French name Levalle was formed in Brittany

-when the family resided in a valley.
-The name Levalle is derived from the Old French word vallee, which means valley.
+(French: Bretagne) when the family resided in a valley.
+The name Levalle is derived from the French word "vallée," which means "valley."

 Early Origins of the Levalle family

 The surname Levalle was first found in Brittany

 in the honor of the seigneurie of la Burie.

 By the 14th century they had also acquired estates in Brittany at des Fossés, St-Jouan, and du Val.
 They also held Montrayer, on the Island of Martinique.
 The Pimodan branch of the family were elevated to the nobility as the Marquis de Pimodan.
 They also acquired possessions near the border of Flanders, Normandy, and in the Franche-Comté to the south.
 By 1512 they held a seigneurie at Chenillon in Lorraine.
 Louise LaVallière was a favourite of Louis XIV, with whom she had four legitimate children.